Brian T. Carroll: Political positions

-Carroll ran on a platform that espouses the political ideology of Christian democracy, which emphasizes G. K. Chesterton-style distributism as an alternative to capitalism which he opposes, a consistent life ethic, universal healthcare, climate and environmental stewardship, social justice and reconciliation, and a more peaceful world.
+Carroll ran on a platform that espouses the political ideology of Christian democracy, which emphasizes Chestertonian distributism as an alternative to capitalism (which he opposes), a consistent life ethic, universal healthcare, climate and environmental stewardship, social justice and reconciliation, and a more peaceful world.
 His positions are similar to those espoused by other Christian Democratic parties in many European and Latin American countries.

 Carroll subscribes to a consistent life ethic which opposes abortion, euthanasia, and the death penalty, while advocating for progressive and social justice issues.
 He supports Deferred Action for Childhood Arrivals, ranked choice voting, the breakup of companies such as Amazon and Google, amnesty for David Daleiden, diverting some police and military funding to community resources, ending private prisons, rehabilitation rather than incarceration for drug possession, and red flag laws.
 He is anti-abortion, and has said that being pro-life "obviously, is more than abortion" in reference to elderly people endangered by the COVID-19 pandemic.